Conditional Clifford-Steerable CNNs for PDE Modeling: Theoretical background

 \subsection{Clifford-Steerable CNNs}

-Implicit parameterization enables solving the $\Opq$-steerability constraint allowing implementation of $\Epq$-equivariant convolutions~\citep{zhdanov2024clifford}.
-The work is built on the connection between the pseudo-Euclidean group $\Epq$ and the Clifford algebra.
-Clifford algebra comes with a bilinear operation called the geometric product.
-By taking two vectors from the vector space $\Rpq$, and taking their product, one obtains multivectors - elements of the $\Clpq$ algebra.
-The basis elements of multivectors are $k$-vectors that include scalars ($k=0$), vectors ($k=1$), bivectors ($k=2$), etc. Importantly, Clifford algebra $\Clpq$ is a representation space of the pseudo-orthogonal group $\Opq$ \citep{zhdanov2024clifford}.
-Multivectors are associated with the orthogonal representation $\rhocl$ and thus can be used as features of $\Opq$-equivariant networks \citep{ruhe2023clifford}.

-CSCNNs use such a network for implicit parameterization of the kernels of a $\Epq$-equivariant convolution, which operates on $c$-dimensional multivector feature fields $f: \Rpq \rightarrow \Clpq^c$ of type $(W, \rho) = (\Clpq^c, \rhocl^{c})$.
+Building on the connection between $\Clpq$ and $\Opq$, implicit parameterization enables solving the $\Opq$-steerability constraint. allowing implementation of $\Epq$-equivariant convolutions~\citep{zhdanov2024clifford}.
+CSCNNs use an $\Opq$-equivariant network for implicit parameterization of the kernels of a $\Epq$-equivariant convolution, which operates on $c$-dimensional multivector feature fields $f: \Rpq \rightarrow \Clpq^c$ of type $(W, \rho) = (\Clpq^c, \rhocl^{c})$.
 Specifically, the implicit kernel $K$ is a composition of two operators: kernel network $\mathcal{K}$ that returns the multivector-valued matrix representation of the kernel

 and a \emph{kernel head} $H$ that turns the output of $\mathcal{K}$ into a proper steerable kernel

 by partially evaluating the geometric product between input and output feature fields:

 where $k$ is the input grade, $n$ is the output grade, $\Lambda^k_{mn} \in \{-1, 0, 1\}$ indicates how the geometric product between the grades $m$ and $n$ manifests in grade $k$ of the result, $w_{mn}^k$ is a learnable weight.